mvolkmann/blog/src/swift/SwiftPackageManager.md

         ),
     ],
     dependencies: [
-        // Dependencies declare other packages that this package depends on.
+        // Dependencies describe other packages on which this package depends.
+        // For packages in a remote repository ...
+        // .package(url: some-url, from: "some-version"),
+        // For packages in the local file system ...
-        // .package(url: /* package url */, from: "1.0.0"),
+        // .package(url: some-file-path, from: "some-version"),
+        // some-file-path can be absolute or relative.
+        // Relative paths are preferred so they can
+        // remain valid in a CI/CD environment.
     ],
     targets: [
         // A target can define a module or a test suite.